aidadatahub/aidadatahub.github.io/docs/dsp-first-login/index.md

 If Life Science Login needs to do multifactor authentication by itself, you will be sent to the [Life Science Login MFA site](https://mfa.aai.lifescience-ri.eu/).

+For clarity; there's nothing wrong with using a hardware token (e.g. USB key) or other solution, but since the TOTP support is the common denominator, that's shown here.

 ![Life Science Login MFA login](ls-login-mfa-login-screen.png).

 Since Life Science Login tries to be useful, it supports using modern standards